lowRISC/container-hotplug/README.md

   name: hotplug
 handler: hotplug
 ```
-and use it in pod with
+and use it in a pod with
 ```yaml
 apiVersion: v1
 kind: Pod